You’re index finger hovers over the enter button and an urge of excitement wells as you lower and hear the click.

 Before we start to think of training plans and preparation for the swim it is nice to look at the geographical area and the history of swimming Windermere.

 Known for its beauty and tranquillity The Lakes remains a popular tourist destination, people are drawn to it, the water and the hills.
 It’s a well known play ground for outdoor adventurists.
 Famous names spring to mind, my favourite, author and conservationist, Beatrix Potter.
 Britain’s most famous poet, William Wordsworth and guide book and illustrator walker Alfred Wainwright.
 These all draw tourists from afar to the area.
-Last year, 2017, it was recognised as a World Heritage Site protecting it for future generations.
+In 2017 it was recognised as a World Heritage Site protecting it for future generations.

 21 bodies of water can be found on the map but only one is truly named a Lake, Bassenthwaite Lake.
 All the others such as Windermere, Coniston Water, Ullswater and Buttermere are meres, tarns and waters.